project-sunbird/ml-survey-service-/scripts/survey/README.md

     node pushcompletedsubmissions.js id

-    note: id here can be submission_id that is _id from surveySubmission collection or solution_id based on which it will query the db to find the records.
+    note: id here can be submission_id that is _id from surveySubmission collection or solution_id based on which it will query the surveySubmission collection to find the records.

 #### Validation